Treating secondary brain tumours

 Surgery is sometimes used to remove secondary brain tumours.
 But often the tumours are too widely spread in the brain for this to be possible.
 Your specialist may suggest radiotherapy after surgery.
 This aims to kill any remaining cancer cells and to try and stop any other secondary brain tumours from starting to grow.

 Chemotherapy may be recommended, depending on the type of cancer you have.
 It works well for some types of secondary brain tumour.

 Secondary brain tumours are cancers that have spread to the brain from somewhere else in the body.
 In the secondary cancer section we have detailed information about secondary brain tumours, the symptoms they cause, and tests to diagnose them.

 Your doctor can usually tell that a brain tumour is a secondary cancer from looking at brain scans and knowing that you have had cancer before.
 Secondary brain tumours usually look quite different to primary brain tumours on a scan.
 They are usually rounder and less likely to grow into the surrounding brain tissue.
 But sometimes, to be certain, your doctor may need to do a biopsy and look at the tumour cells under a microscope.

 Secondary brain tumours can be treated with

-Radiotherapy is the commonest treatment for secondary brain tumours.
-The amount of radiotherapy you have will depend on the size of the area of your brain affected by cancer.
+Radiotherapy is the most commonly used treatment for secondary brain tumours.
+The amount of radiotherapy you have will depend on the size of the area of your brain affected by cancer and how well you are.
 The specialist may suggest treating your whole brain if there is a risk that other secondary tumours will develop in the future.
-For whole brain radiotherapy, or for larger areas, you will usually have conventional external beam radiotherapy over 1 or 2 weeks.
+For whole brain radiotherapy, you usually have conventional external beam radiotherapy over 1 or 2 weeks.

-Rated 5 out of 5 based on 18 votes
+Rated 5 out of 5 based on 19 votes

 Question about cancer?
 Contact our information nurse team